GET A BETTER DIVORCE SETTLEMENT BY GETTING A BETTER DIVORCE

 WHAT IF I WANT TO MEDIATE THE DIVORCE, BUT MY SPOUSE DOESN'T?

 Divorce mediation is a completely voluntary process.
-That means both parties must agree to mediate their divorce.

 WHAT IF AN "OLD SCHOOL" LITIGATION DIVORCE ATTORNEY TOLD ME NOT TO MEDIATE?

-In some cases, mediation is not appropriate.
-Mediation may not be appropriate if there is a pattern of domestic violence, severe substance abuse, or physical or mental impairments that interfere with the ability to understand, participate, and advocate for themselves.
+Mediation may not be appropriate if there is a pattern of domestic violence, substance abuse, or physical or mental impairments that interfere with that person's ability to understand, participate, and advocate on their own behalf.

 Absent such concerns, divorce mediation is always an option.